 Hanna E. Morris

 Hanna E. Morris researches media, culture, and climate change.
-Using historical, sociological, and qualitative research methodologies, Morris's work is broadly concerned with the relationship between environmental discourse, visualities, knowledge, and power.
-Her doctoral research is principally motivated by a critical concern regarding the planetary-scale policy proposals emergent from visualities and discourses of crisis, civilizational collapse, and the Anthropocene.
+Morris's work is primarily concerned with the relationship between environmental discourse, representation, and power.

-Morris is an Appointed Member on the Board of Directors for the International Environmental Communication Association.
+Morris is also an Appointed Member on the Board of Directors for the International Environmental Communication Association (IECA), Elected Student & Early Career Representative for the Visual Communication Studies Division of the International Communication Association (ICA), and a member of the Social Challenges of Climate Change Doctoral Working Group at New York University’s Institute for Public Knowledge (IPK).
 She completed her Master’s of Science in Media and Communications at the London School of Economics and Political Science (2016) and Bachelor’s of Science in Society & Environment with a minor in History at the University of California, Berkeley (2015).

 Morris is the proud recipient of several research honors and awards, including:

 Best Student Paper Award, Association for Environmental Studies and Sciences (2020)